hrlblab/AFM_kidney_cells/stage2_paper/stardist_tuned/README.md

 ### Weighted Sampling (optional)

-- In our work, we used "easy", "hard" annotations, or a combined set (both types).
+- In our work, we used "easy", "hard" annotations, or a combined set (both types) as the training dataset.
 For the combined set, we applied class-wise weighted oversampling (see [Supplementary Information 1](../supp_info.pdf) and implementations [here](../README.md#5-weighted-sampling-in-training)).

 ## Citation